aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides.charts/chartseries/overlap/_index.md

 ---
 title: Overlap
 second_title: Aspose.Sildes for .NET API Reference
-description: Specifies how much bars and columns shall overlap on 2-D charts from -100 to 100.
-This is the property not only of this series but of all series of parent series group - this is projection of appropriate group property.
-And so this property is read-only.
-Use ParentSeriesGroup property for access to parent series group.
-Use ParentSeriesGroup.Overlap read/write property for change value.
+description: Specifies how much bars and columns overlap on 2-D charts as a percentage from -100 to 100.
+This is the property not only of this series but of all series of parent series group.
+It is a projection of the appropriate property in the parent series group and so this property is read-only.
+To change the value use the ParentSeriesGroup.Overlap read/write property.
 Read-only SByte.
 type: docs
 weight: 270
 url: /aspose.slides.charts/chartseries/overlap/